David Perron Game Preview: Red Wings vs. Bruins

 Perron Season Stats Insights

-- In 8 games this season, Perron has a plus-minus rating of -4, while averaging 15:12 on the ice per game.
+- In 11 games this season, Perron has averaged 15:08 on the ice, while putting up a plus-minus of -4.

-- Perron has a goal in two of eight games this season, but has to post a multi-goal effort.
+- Perron has a goal in two of 11 games this year, but has to post a multi-goal effort.

-- In three of eight games this year, Perron has registered a point, and in one of those games he came away with multiple points.
+- In three of 11 games this year, Perron has registered a point, and in one of those games he came away with multiple points.

-- Perron has an assist in two of eight games, but hasn't registered more than one in any game this season.
+- Perron has had an assist twice this season in 11 games played, but did not have multiple assists in either of those games.

-- The implied probability that Perron hits the over on his points over/under is 46.5%, based on the odds.
+- Perron has an implied probability of 46.5% to go over his point total based on the odds.

-- There is an implied probability of 31.2% of Perron going over his assist prop bet, considering the moneyline odds.
+- The implied probability of Perron going over his assist prop bet, based on the odds, is 32.3%.

 Sign up for Underdog fantasy today.